seqan/seqan3/doc/tutorial/search/index.md

 \snippet doc/tutorial/search/search_small_snippets.cpp text_collection

-The indices can also be stored and loaded from disk.<br>
+The indices can also be stored and loaded from disk by using cereal.
-Both seqan3::fm_index::store and seqan3::fm_index::load return a `bool` indicating whether the operation was successful.

 \snippet doc/tutorial/search/search_small_snippets.cpp store